xceedsoftware/DocX/README.md

 **NOTE:** There is a new Master branch as of Oct.
 3, 2017.
 Please read about the [Classic branch](../../wiki/Classic-Branch) if you were using this project before the change.

 DocX is the free, open source version of [Xceed Words for .NET](https://xceed.com/xceed-words-for-net).
 Originally written by Cathal Coffey, and maintained by Przemyslaw Klys, it is now maintained by Xceed.
+Starting at v1.5.0, this free and open source product is provided under the Xceed Community License agreement(for non-commercial use).

 Currently, the differences between DocX and Xceed Words for .NET, is that Xceed Words for .NET :
 * can convert a Word document to PDF